Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### You have been asked to investigate an email service within your organization that is failing to meet its intended outcomes.
 You begin by determining the intended outcome and then observe the current service with as much objectivity as possible.
-Based on your observations, you are able to determine that the current service is not meeting its utility and warranty requirements.
+Based on your observations, you are able to determine that the current service is not meeting its utility and Warranty requirements.
 Which guiding principles best describes your actions in this scenario?

-- [ ] Optimize and automate.
+- [ ] Optimize and Automate.
-- [ ] Keep it simple and practical.
+- [ ] Keep It Simple and Practical.
-- [ ] Collaborate and promote visibility.
+- [ ] Collaborate and Promote Visibility.
-- [x] Start where you are.
+- [x] Start Where You Are.

 **[⬆ Back to Top](#table-of-contents)**

 ### A small start-up in San Francisco is launching a brand new iPhone app.
 Their staff is small, but they have big dreams and ideas for their app.
 The app will perform 15 different functions when it is fully developed.
 Currently, the app only has 4 functions completed, but the company decided to release the app to get some initial feedback.
 Based on the feedback, the company changed the third function to improve the customer experience and continued to add one function every 3 weeks to the app.
 What guiding principle best describes what the company was doing?

-- [ ] Optimize and automate.
+- [ ] Optimize and Automate.
-- [ ] Start where you are.
+- [ ] Start Where You Are.
-- [x] Progress iteratively with feedback.
+- [x] Progress Iteratively with Feedback.
-- [ ] Keep it simple and practical.
+- [ ] Keep It Simple and Practical.

 **[⬆ Back to Top](#table-of-contents)**